 Unlike Part 107, a Certificate of Authorization (COA) offers enormous operational flexibility to public safety agencies.
 But it does so at the cost of a longer and more difficult approval timeline because the plan needs to be approved by the FAA.
 Once approved, your UAS program will be able to:

 - Fly in applicable regions of controlled airspace,

 - Integrate a night operations waiver directly into a COA, and

 - Fly over people with specific safety measures

-The Federal Aviation Administration is the governing body who will process and approve your COA once submitted.
-Defining your mission profile and researching the applicable regulations will establish the foundation of your agency’s UAS program.
-In the second part of this series, we will discuss various equipment options such as search and rescue drones or a thermal imaging drone used on a daily basis by other agency pilots.
-We will also be covering training course considerations available on-site or at our headquarters.
+Defining the mission profile and researching the applicable regulations will establish the foundation of a law enforcement UAS program.
+In the second part of this series, we will discuss various aircraft options used by other agency pilots.
+In addition, we will be covering training course considerations available on-site or at our headquarters.